usnistgov/FederalProfile-8259A/_Nontechnical/event.md

 ## Policies and procedures for receiving external security alerts, advisories, and directives.

 Policies and procedures provide the details necessary to implement management and operational controls for how and when to receive up-to-date security and privacy information on an ongoing basis about IoT devices and associated systems, such as information system security alerts, advisories, and directives from IoT device manufacturers, information security researchers, and other sources the organization determines to be valuable.
-Controls that may be necessary:
+Actions that may be necessary:

 **Manufacturer:**